openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ## Requesting end-user claims {#req_claims}

-Verified claims can be requested on the level of individual claims about the end-user by utilizing the `claims` parameter as defined in section 5.5 of the OpenID Connect specification [@!OpenID].
+Verified claims can be requested on the level of individual claims about the end-user by utilizing the `claims` parameter as defined in section 5.5 of the OpenID Connect specification [@!OpenIDConnect].

 Note: A machine-readable definition of the syntax to be used to request `verified_claims` is given as JSON schema in [@verified_claims_request.json], which can be used to automatically validate `claims` request parameters.
 The provided JSON schema files are a non-normative implementation of this document and any discrepancies that exist are either implementation bugs or interpretations.

 To request verified claims, the `verified_claims` element is added to the `userinfo` or the `id_token` element of the `claims` parameter.

 Since `verified_claims` contains the effective claims about the end-user in a nested `claims` element, the syntax is extended to include expressions on nested elements as follows.
 The `verified_claims` element includes a `claims` element, which in turn includes the desired claims as keys.
 For each claim, the value is either `null` (default), or an object.
-The object may contain restrictions using `value` or `values` as defined in [@!OpenID] and/or the `essential` key as described below.
+The object may contain restrictions using `value` or `values` as defined in [@!OpenIDConnect] and/or the `essential` key as described below.
 An example is shown in the following:

 <{{examples/request/claims.json}}